Whatcom Watershed residents,

 City of Bellingham and Whatcom County.
 Program participants receive

-assistance and reimbursement for materials and professional services when they complete projects on
+assistance and reimbursement for materials and technical assistance when they complete projects on

 their property that reduce runoff and pollution entering the

-City and County staff provide on-site consultations, project design, permitting assistance, and materials and services reimbursement.
-HIP empowers watershed neighbors to work together to successfully complete projects.
+Program staff provide on-site consultations, project design, permitting assistance, and materials and services reimbursement.
+Community members can work together through HIP to protect Lake Whatcom.

-The focus of the Homeowner Incentive Program is to provide support for homeowners to install projects that iimprove water quality on their properties.
-Project examples include riparian plantings, impervious surface removal, lawn removal and replacement, phosphorus limiting rain gardens, infiltration trenches and porous paving materials.
+The focus of the Homeowner Incentive Program is to provide support for homeowners to install projects that improve water quality on their properties.
+Project examples include riparian plantings, impervious surface removal, lawn removal and replacement, phosphorus limiting rain gardens, infiltration trenches, and porous paving materials.

 For residents living in the City portion of the Lake Whatcom Watershed, City of Bellingham staff will: